Bachelor of Arts (Omnibus)

 Next start date: September 2014

 Entry points(2013): range 300 - 615

 A Level Grades (2013): CCC (A-Level) or equivalent combination

 The Bachelor of Arts Omnibus Entry has subject groupings.
 Students choose FOUR subjects, not more than ONE from any of the following groups.

 - Information Technology in First Arts has a class limit of 120 places, offered in the first week of registration.
-In order to progress to Second Arts, students will be required to pass the programme module (CT112) at 40% or higher in addition to passing the subject overall.

 - Italian, German, Spanish and Welsh may be taken at First Arts without previous knowledge of those languages.
 N.B.
 Students should note that the subject Welsh is only available as a First Arts subject.